About the Manufactured Forest Products Regulation (MFPR)

 The regulation was also updated as of September 30, 2020 to reflect the requirement to fully manufacture western redcedar (WRC) and cypress (yellow cedar) will only apply to the Coast Area.
 View the amendment at: OIC #312-2020 (PDF, 636KB).

-The Province has made changes to the MFPR effective July 1, 2020 to ensure more accessibility to fibre for local manufacturers, supporting local employment and encouraging more value for British Columbians for timber harvested from public resources.
+The Province made changes to the MFPR effective July 1, 2020 to ensure more accessibility to fibre for local manufacturers, supporting local employment and encouraging more value for British Columbians for timber harvested from public resources.
 These changes came into effect September 30, 2020.

 When timber is manufactured into a sawn-wood product, it may be exported without being advertised to the domestic market.
 Under the amended regulation, the maximum dimension of lumber to be considered a sawn-wood product is now reduced to 0.1m2 (roughly 12”x12”), requiring further domestic processing of lumber prior to being eligible for export.